DUNE-DAQ/daq-buildtools/docs/README.md

-_n.b.
-These instructions assume you're using daq-buildtools from the dunedaq-v2.9.0 frozen release or later_
+_JCF, Feb-15-2022: These instructions are for early testers of Spack installations of the DUNE DAQ packages.
+For the regular daq-buildtools instructions, please go [here](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/).
+If you're performing these tests no nightly releases are yet available, and the only frozen release available is dunedaq-v2.9.0_

 # DUNE DAQ Buildtools